nicolekaff/arth-pair-practice/README.md

 1. Go to the [arth-pair-practice respository](https://github.com/nicolekaff/arth-pair-practice)
 2. Click the green **Code** button at the top and select **Download ZIP**.
 3. Unzip the downloaded file **arth-pair-practice-main.zip**.
-4. Enter the unzipped **arth-pair-practice-main** folder.
-You should see a single folder inside that is also named **arth-pair-practice-main**.
-Enter this folder too and then open the file **code.js**. *Note: You can open **code.js** in any text editor, including Notepad on Windows (right click -> Open with -> Notepad) or TextEdit on Mac (right click -> Open with -> TextEdit)*
+4. Enter the unzipped **arth-pair-practice-main** folder and then open the file **code.js**. *Note: You can open **code.js** in any text editor, including Notepad on Windows (right click -> Open with -> Notepad) or TextEdit on Mac (right click -> Open with -> TextEdit)*
 6. Update lines 4-7 of **code.js** by replacing the text within quotations with your information (keep the quotations and the semicolon).
 The USER_NAME should match your Github account username, REPO_NAME should be the name of the Github respository that you created.
 COURSE should be the course code for which the webpage is intended for.
-See below for an example where the Github user name is nicolekaff, the repository name is arth-pair-practice, and the course code is ARTH200.
+See below for an example where the Github username is nicolekaff, the repository name is arth-pair-practice, and the course code is ARTH200.
 ```javascript
 // Constants - update these as needed!
 const USER_NAME = "nicolekaff";